 (thousands of \$)

-2019 2018
+2019

-Allowance for doubtful accounts, beginning of year \$ 610 \$ 592
+Allowance for doubtful accounts, beginning of the year \$ 455 \$ 610

-Accounts written off (366) (262)
+Accounts written off (220) (366)

-Current period provision 211 280
+Current period provision 379 211

-Allowance for doubtful accounts, end of year \$ 455 \$ 610
+Allowance for doubtful accounts, end of the year \$ 614 \$ 455

-Concentrations of credit risk for insurance contracts can arise from reinsurance ceded contracts as insurance ceded does not relieve the Corporation of its primary obligation to the policyholder.
+Concentrations of credit risk for insurance contracts can arise from reinsurance ceded does not relieve the Corporation of its primary obligation to the policyholder.
 Reinsurers are typically required to have a minimum financial strength rating of A- at the inception of the treaty; rating agencies used are A.M.
 Best and Standard & Poor's.
 Guidelines are also in place to establish the maximum amount of business that can be placed with a single reinsurer.

-Credit risk within investments is related primarily to short-term investments, bonds and debentures, and the mortgage investment fund.
+Credit risk within investments is related primarily to short-term investments, bonds and debentures and mortgage investment fund.
 It is managed through the investment policy that limits debt instruments to those of high credit quality (minimum rating for bonds and debentures is BBB, and for short-term investments is R-1) along with limits to the maximum notional amount of exposure with respect to any one issuer.